 Cookbook Layout and Design

-Go to your bookshelf (or the bookstore) and look at a bunch of cookbooks.
+Go to your bookshelf (or the bookstore) and look at cookbooks.
 Flip through them.
 You’ll notice that most of them are large, hardcover books that resemble a photo book more than a novel.
-Make some notes about what you like, what you don’t like, and what will work well with your recipes.
+Make notes about what you like, what you don’t like, and what aesthetic will work the best with your recipes.

 We offer free templates in three popular sizes for cookbooks: